Edwin of Northumbria: Early life and exile

 The Anglo-Saxon Chronicle reported that on Ælle's death a certain "Æthelric" assumed power.
-The exact identity of Æthelric is uncertain.
+The exact identity of Æthelric is unclear.
 He may have been a brother of Ælle, an elder brother of Edwin, an otherwise unknown Deiran noble, or the father of Æthelfrith. Æthelfrith himself appears to have been king of "Northumbria"—both Deira and Bernicia—by no later than 604.
+An otherwise unknown sibling fathered Hereric, who in turn fathered Abbess Hilda of Whitby and Hereswith, wife to Æthelric, the brother of king Anna of East Anglia.
 During the reign of Æthelfrith, Edwin was an exile.
 The location of his early exile as a child is not known, but late traditions, reported by Reginald of Durham and Geoffrey of Monmouth, place Edwin in the kingdom of Gwynedd, fostered by king Cadfan ap Iago, so allowing biblical parallels to be drawn from the struggle between Edwin and his supposed foster-brother Cadwallon.
-By the 610s he was certainly in Mercia under the protection of king Cearl, whose daughter Cwenburg he married.
+By the 610s, he was certainly in Mercia under the protection of king Cearl, whose daughter, Cwenburg, he married.

 By around 616, Edwin was in East Anglia under the protection of king Rædwald.
-Bede reports that Æthelfrith tried to have Rædwald murder his unwanted rival, and that Rædwald intended to do so until his wife persuaded him otherwise with Divine prompting. Æthelfrith faced Rædwald in battle by the River Idle in 616, and Æthelfrith was defeated; Rædwald installed Edwin as king of Northumbria.
+Bede reports that Æthelfrith tried to have Rædwald murder his unwanted rival, and that Rædwald intended to do so until his wife persuaded him otherwise with Divine prompting. Æthelfrith faced Rædwald in the Battle of the River Idle in 616, and Æthelfrith was defeated; Rædwald installed Edwin as king of Northumbria.
 Rædwald's son Rægenhere may have been killed at this battle, but the exact date or manner of Rædwald's death are not known.
 He likely died between the years 616–627, and the efficacy of Edwin's kingship ostensibly depended greatly on his fealty to Rædwald.

 Edwin was installed as king of Northumbria, effectively confirming Rædwald as bretwalda: Æthelfrith's sons went into exile in Gaelic kingdom of Dál Riata and Pictland.
 That Edwin was able to take power not only in his native Deira but also in Bernicia may have been due to his support from Rædwald, to whom he may have remained subject during the early part of his reign.
 Edwin's reign marks an interruption of the otherwise consistent domination of Northumbria by the Bernicians and has been seen as "contrary to the prevailing tendency".